-In this example, the main things we will be looking at is purchase funnel, goal completion rate, and traffic sources.
+In this example, the main areas we’ll look at are purchase funnel, goal completion rate, and traffic sources.

-The purchase funnel, aka sales funnel, outlines the journey towards the purchase of your product or service and allows you to analyze your weak points in the funnel.
+The purchase funnel, AKA sales funnel, outlines the journey towards the purchase of your product or service and allows you to analyze your weak points in the funnel.
 It gives you insight into how a prospect goes from the discovery of your product or brand to the sale and where they drop off in the process.
-This funnel is usually broken down into six stages: awareness, interest, consideration, intent, evaluation, and purchase (this stage can include data from all of your marketing and sales initiatives, such as interaction on social media, paid search campaigns, outbound emails, and nurture emails).
+This funnel is usually broken down into six stages:

 Goal completion rate

-If you have goals within each stage of the purchase funnel, such as a driving factor to the end goal (eg. subscribing to a mailing list, signing up for a trial, or downloading a white paper), finding the metrics of these goals will help you better understand your entire purchase funnel and how your prospects pass through each stage of the funnel.
-These metrics are a starting point to perform deeper analysis on what is going on within the funnel, allowing you to optimize each stage.
+If you have goals within each stage of the purchase funnel, such as a driving factor to the end goal (e.g., subscribing to a mailing list, signing up for a trial, or downloading a white paper), finding the metrics of these goals will help you better understand your entire purchase funnel and how your prospects pass through each stage of the funnel.
+These metrics are a starting point to perform deeper analysis on what’s happening within the funnel, allowing you to optimize each stage.

 Drill down into each source to discover insights into the success of each campaign, referral program, and keywords that drive quality visitors.